Skip to content

 What This Means for Homeowners

-Reduced return on investment: Removing the credits means a longer payback period for solar and efficient HVAC systems.
-Although utility savings still help, homeowners may find the financial return less compelling without the early boost from federal incentives.
+Longer payback period: Removing the credits means a longer time to recoup the cost of solar and efficient HVAC systems.
+Utility savings still help, but the early boost from federal incentives is gone.

 The deadline has passed: The federal credits expired December 31, 2025.
 Homeowners who completed installations in 2025 can still claim the credits on their 2025 tax returns.
 New installations in 2026 do not qualify.

 Bottom line: Federal tax credits ended after 2025.
-Projects completed before the deadline still qualify when filing 2025 taxes.
 Going forward, the decision to upgrade depends on state and utility incentives, HEAR rebates for income-qualified households, and long-term energy savings.
-Consulting with professional installers can help ensure your project delivers the best value.

 Colorado's most experienced heat pump installer